cskang0121/tiktok-immersion-2023-instant-messaging-system/README.md

   a.
 Install Golang (```go version go1.20.4 darwin/arm64``` is used for this project) <br>
   b.
 Install Docker (```Docker version 23.0.5, build bc4487a``` is used for this project) <br>
   c.
 Install JMeter (```Binaries – apache-jmeter-5.5.zip``` is used for this project, note that JMeter requires Java 8+) and place this application in your desktop <br>
   d.
-Install MySQL Workbench for visualization of database (optional)
+Install MySQL Workbench for visualization of database (optional) <br>
   e.
 Install Insomnia for API testing [click here to download](https://insomnia.rest/download) or, Postman (optional)
 2. Run the command ```git clone https://github.com/cskang0121/tiktok-tech-immersion-2023-instant-messaging-system.git``` in the terminal in the prefered destination on your local machine.